 The old county of Avon now comprises the authorities of Bristol, South Gloucestershire, North Somerset and Bath and North East Somerset.
-Attractions include part of the Mendip Hills in the south of the region, the Avon Gorge, Elegant Bath and part of the Cotswold escarpment in the east.
+Attractions include part of the Mendip Hills in the south of the region, the Avon Gorge, Elegant Geogian Bath and part of the Cotswold escarpment in the east.

 Rural Bedfordshire offers some delightful walking.
 There are areas of gentle wooded scenery and many attractive unspoilt villages.
 Part of the Chiltern Hills Area of Outstanding Natural Beauty sweeps across the south and centre of the county.
 Dunstable Downs provides open country walking while, on the western border, the Grand Union Canal towpath provides a waterside route.

 Berkshire holds many delights for the walker.
 The rolling Berkshire Downs provide open space and broad vistas.
 Ancient trackways including the Ridgeway and Icknield Way cross this bracing landscape, golden with wheat fields in summer.
 In the east Windsor Great Park provides pleasant walking and interesting wildlife.
 You will find additional guides covering the Thames Valley and Chilterns areas listed in the English Regional Guides/SE England section.

 A large part of the Chiltern Hills lies within Buckinghamshire and walking guides to this lovely region are included here.
 Much of the Chilterns are covered in dense Beechwood, dark green and cool in summer, a flame of glorious russets and gold in autumn.
 In springtime glades of bluebells provide a misty blue carpet in dappled sunlight.
 Fine views are to be had at summits such as Ivinghoe Beacon in the extreme south west of the county.
 Walking the Chilterns is an experience not to be missed.